 They give learners the opportunity to demonstrate occupational competence in the workplace to a level required in the engineering industry, have existing skills recognised and achieve a nationally-recognised Level 3 qualification.

 Relationship with previous qualifications

-These qualifications are a direct replacement for the Pearson Edexcel Level 3 NVQ Diploma in Electrical and Electronic Engineering (QCF) and the Pearson Edexcel Level 3 NVQ Extended Diploma in Electrical and Electronic Engineering (QCF), which have expired.
+The Pearson Edexcel Level 3 NVQ Extended Diploma in Marine Engineering (QCF) is a direct replacement for the Pearson Edexcel Level 3 NVQ Extended Diploma in Marine Engineering (QCF), which has expired.

 Apprenticeships